dexie/dexie-website/stop-the-war.md

 # For Russia but against Putin!

 Never blame the Russian people.
-Instead, show Russians that you love Russia but are against Putin.
+Instead, show Russians that you love Russia but are against Putin's illegal war and awful lies to the all and especially his lies to the Russian people.

 Go dining on Russian Restaurants!
 Write in their guest book:

-    Dear Russian Restaurant,

     The food was great!
 Unfortunately, Putin spoiled our appetites by invading Ukraine.